willierushrush/willierushrush.github.io/_pages/research.md

   <li> <a href="https://link.springer.com/article/10.1007/s00222-025-01369-2">A priori bounds and degeneration of Herman rings with bounded type rotation number.</a> Invent.
 Math.
 (2025), 67pp. </li>
 </ol>

 ## Papers in preparation
   * Uniform bounds on bubbles of neutral quadratic polynomials (w/ Dzmitry Dudko)
   * Lebesgue measure of the postcritical set of neutral quadratic polynomials
-  * Rigidity of the attractor of renormalization of neutral quadratic polynomials (w/ Dzmitry Dudko, Mikhail Lyubich)
+  * Rigidity of the attractor of neutral renormalization (w/ Dzmitry Dudko, Mikhail Lyubich)

 ## Some slides
   * A Priori Bounds via Totally Degenerate Regime.
 Fields-CNAM Nonlinear Days, Fields Institute, Aug 2025. [slides](/files/slides-25-08-toronto.pdf)